 This study was interesting as it was the first time researchers observed driver behaviors before a crash.
 What they found in 20 percent of all crashes was that drivers showed fatigue in a number of different ways including:

 - Micro sleep

 - Loss of facial musculature

 If you have been injured by a drowsy driver who may have fallen asleep at the wheel, contact an experienced Norcross accident attorney following your Gwinnett County car crash.
-You can reach the Law Offices of Shane Smith at 770.487.8999 for a free initial case consultation today.
+You can reach Shane Smith Law at 770.487.8999 for a free initial case consultation today.